Kaula (Hinduism): Freedom

 Kaula stresses the language of self-sufficiency, liberation and freedom.
 Socially the Kaula may be viewed as an alternative society, complete in itself, which supports the freedom of the devotee from interior mental and egotistic limitations and from exterior social and cultural preconceptions.

 At a social level deconditioning is realized by detaching from traditional restrictions with regard to what is considered pure and impure and through the adoption of the spiritual family of the guru.
 At the mental level freedom is attained by the awakening of Kundalini through asana, pranayama, mudra or mantras, the amplification and sublimation of the vital and mental energy and the elevation of consciousness.
 The culmination of this process is spiritual illumination.

 Absolute freedom is to be found only in the revelation of the unity of the spirit with God, a state described as Atma-vyapti or re-absorption into the true Self (atman) or Shiva-vyapti: re-absorption into the supreme consciousness of Shiva.
 To be free is to be absolved from the necessity of rebirth conditioned by karmic constraints.
-Consciousness expands into the so-called pure reality, a level that is considered to exist beyond time and space, where the powers of knowledge and action are unfettered, there are no conditioning desires or needs to be fulfilled and bliss is directly present in consciousness.
+Consciousness expands into pure reality, a level that is considered to exist beyond time and space, where the powers of knowledge and action are unfettered, there are no conditioning desires or needs to be fulfilled and bliss is directly present in consciousness.

-Kaula's basic method is the experience of the freedom of consciousness in the heart, ultimately reflected in the center of the being as Kechari Mudra.
+Kaula's basic method is the experience of the freedom of consciousness in the heart, ultimately reflected in the center of the being as Khechari Mudra.
 This mudra (attitude) means "the ability of consciousness to freely move (charati) about in the space (kha) of the heart".
 The disciple learns to recognize Śiva as the ultimate reality.
 The practices pertaining to consciousness are explained in such texts as Vijñāna Bhairava Tantra, Spanda Kārikās and Śiva Sūtras.

 Kashmiri Shaivism describes freedom as svātantrya - the freedom to create, maintain and destroy the universe pertaining to Śiva himself.
 It is considered that Śiva, above any restriction or conditioning, creates the universe of his free will as a playful expression of his spirit (lila).
 Here the kaulas are unlike Advaita and Veda, where there is the conception that maya (cosmic illusion) is superimposed upon the brahman (absolute), inducing a sort of illusory creation.
 Here, creation is considered real, and the will to create is considered free and unfettered.
 Svatantrya is identical to Ananda (bliss) and vimarśa (reflexive consciousness/auto-consciousness).